 Red Corn Poppy

 Red Corn Poppy I grow these among my orange California poppies for a knock-your-eyeballs out display.
 These poppies are red, red, red, like the ones we buy to honor our Veterans.
-Only they grow happily all summer in your garden.
+They grow happily all summer in your garden.
 AND they are easy to grow and often self-seed too!
+Why not plant a patch for the Veteran in your life?
 About 200 seeds per pack

 Spurred Snapdragon aka Linaria Here’s another of my favorites for a wild planting mix or cottage garden.
 These petite plants do well in annual flower beds too.
 They are a little less than two feet tall, having a stem of wonderfully colored tiny “snapdragon” blooms in all shades with lots of bi-colors.
 As they are so beautiful, you’ll like them in mass plantings as well as scattered throughout your cottage garden or wildflower bed.
 They self-seed nicely without becoming unmannerly.
 Very tough too, withstanding dry conditions.
 About 200 seeds per pack.